coating

 SYSTEM SHEET

 The DIAFIN® coating system is the solution for creating surfaces on tools for machining and finishing materials.
-Depending on the surface requirements, the DIAFIN® coating is based on an electroless nickel-phosphorus alloy or electroplated nickel.
+Depending on the surface requirements, the DIAFIN® coating is based on a chemical or galvanic nickel-phosphorus alloy or galvanic nickel.

-Extraction or dressing tools for measurement gages for threads or fittings, plug gages
+> Honing or dressing tools for measuring gauges for threads or fits, limit plug gauges

 DIAFIN® coatings are suitable for further conditioning.
-For example, the application of an additional DIASHIELD® layer in a thickness between 3 µm and 20 µm reduces the surface roughness and optimises the running-in behaviour.
+The application of an additional DIASHIELD® layer with a thickness of between 3 μm and 20 μm reduces the surface roughness and optimizes the running-in behaviour.

 PRODUCT